 Initial Corpsmember Orientation, Motivation, Education, and Training (COMET) will be provided during the first week of arrival.
 At this time, recruits learn the necessary essentials to become Corpsmembers in the CCC Program.
 Once Corpsmembers have completed this phase of training, they will be placed onto a crew.
 Each crew’s assignments differ from day to day, so the work education and training will differ as well.

-Specialized training Corpsmembers at the Napa Center can obtain include:
+Specialized training Corpsmembers at the Solano Center can obtain include:

 - Chainsaw Training